bdjang/horizontal-bars-email-templates/README.md

 ### Data labels

-Adding labels and text inside the data bar or underneath it
+You can add helpful information by adding labels inside or underneath to these data bars.

 ```html
 <table width="600">